Flying solo as a solopreneur seems like the scariest career choice you could ever make. But I’m here to tell you; it doesn’t have to be.

 Listen to Your Gut

 However, if you’ve heard the call like me, you know you can’t stay.
 Your gut will tell you when it’s time to go.
-I knew it was time the moment I walked in the door the first day of the new year back in the office.
+I knew it was time when I walked in the door the first day of the new year back in the office.
 Deep in my soul, it didn’t feel right anymore.
 Merely days later, I had that hard conversation with my boss, and we established a transition plan.
-There was no going back.
+After that, there was no going back.

 Listen to your gut; it won’t let you down.
 What I found is that the road less traveled holds many wonders.
 Are there days when it’s hard?
 Yes, but nothing worth having in life is easy.